TrevorKarjanis/karma-extjs/README.md

 #### Custom

-To start test execution at a distinct time, disable autoStart, and call karma.loaded.
+To start test execution at a distinct time disable autoStart, and call karma.loaded.

 ```js
 module.exports = function (config) {